L-X-T/sybit-essentials-modern/labs/04b_RxJS-Bascis.md

   onDestroySubject = new Subject<void>();
 ```

-Make sure you've added the import of `Subject` from `rxjs`.
+Make sure you've added the import of `Subject` from `RxJS`.
 Now let's jump to the `ngOnDestroy` hook and create an emit for this `Subject` and close it afterwards.

 <details>
 <summary>Show code</summary>